Nordix/nfqueue-loadbalancer/README.md

 <img src="lb-tier.svg" alt="load-balancer tier" width="75%" />

-Hashing and fragment handling is done in the same way as for the Google load-balancer, [Maglev](maglev.md).
+Hashing and fragment handling is done in the same way as the Google load-balancer, [Maglev](maglev.md).

-The forwarding of packets is done by normal Linux routing, the `nfqlb` just sets a `fwmark`.
+The forwarding of packets is done by normal Linux routing, `nfqlb lb` just sets a `fwmark`.
 That let you use any Linux function to route packets to your targets.
 Example;